1959 Notre Dame Fighting Irish football team

-The 1959 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1959 college football season.
-Led by first-year head coach Joe Kuharich, the Fighting Irish compiled a record of 5–5.
+The 1959 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1958 college football season.
+In their first year under head coach Joe Kuharich, the Irish compiled a 5–5 record, were outscored by a total of 180 to 171, and were ranked No. 17 in the final AP poll.
+In four games against ranked opponents, they lost to No. 2 Northwestern and No. 19 Georgia Tech and defeated No. 16 Iowa and No. 7 USC.